Golfnet.ie

 The Strand Course hosted the Dubai Duty Free Irish Open in 2017, won by Jon Rahm.
 The championship links stretch over 7,100 yards through towering dunes along the Atlantic coast.
 Portstewart's location on the Causeway Coast makes it a popular stop for golf tourists exploring Northern Ireland's links courses.

 Portstewart hosts the North West of Ireland Amateur Open, a prestigious amateur strokeplay event attracting strong fields each summer.
-The Old Course and Riverside Course provide additional golf at the club.

 Donegal Golf Club (Murvagh)